adambutler/seqease/README.md

     --height [value]            The height of the movie
 ```

-Given valid options an inputs this will produce a new animation `output.mp4` in your current directory.
+Given valid options and inputs this will produce a new animation `output.mp4` in your current directory.

 ## Contributing